Guides

 SlateHut is a hosted site builder with a dashboard editor and a versioned REST API.
 This page explains how the pieces fit together; the separate API reference lists every route, schema, and example.

 Most teams start in the product: pick a template, edit sections, connect a domain, and collect form responses in one place.
-When you are ready to automate—or to drive the same data from scripts, CI, or an assistant—you use the API on the same host as your marketing site.
+When you are ready to automate, or to drive the same data from scripts, CI, or an assistant, you use the API on the same host as your marketing site.

 There is no parallel "integration schema": the JSON you read and write through the API matches what the editor saves for a site.

 API keys and signed-in browser sessions belong to an active workspace.
 Switching workspace in the dashboard changes which sites, billing plan, and AI credit pool your requests see.
 GET /api/v1/sites only returns sites for that workspace.
+Free workspaces cannot create REST/MCP Bearer keys; upgrade to Launch or higher to issue keys.

 You can create a site with a one-shot prompt or a two-step plan flow.
 Generation consumes the workspace's AI budget in USD; it is not a separate "generation count" product surface.
 Details and endpoints live in the API reference.